Dahl99/PROG2002_Graphics_prog_exam/README.md

-# Assignment 2: 3D Pac-Man
+# PROG2002 Graphics Programming Exam

 ## About